Baby boomers: Protests and riots

 One side effect of the student revolts of the late-1960s was that it made unions and workers realize they could demand more from their employers.
 Nevertheless, after so many years of full employment and growing wages and benefits, the working class was simply uninterested in starting a revolution.
+To the contrary, some Americans even took to the streets to denounce counterculture and anti-war activists in the context of the War in Vietnam.

 In China, Chairman Mao in 1965 created the Red Guards, which initially consisted mainly of students, to purge dissident CCP officials and intellectuals in general, as part of the Cultural Revolution.
 The result was general mayhem.
 Mao eventually opted to deploy the People's Liberation Army against his own Red Guards to restore public order.
+Mao disposed of millions of Red Guards by sending them to the countryside.